micahjon/rhf-conditional-logic/README.md

 ## Features

-- Define conditional logic (whether to show/hide field) in a single typed config object
+- Define conditional logic (whether to show/hide fields) in a single typed object
-- `useConditionalLogic()` hook returns visibility of passed fields and automatically detects & watches dependencies with `useWatch()`
+  - A single condition can be defined for all indices in an array by using `#` as a wildcard (e.g. `guests.#.email`)
-- `pruneHiddenFields()` util lets you remove hidden fields from `getValues()` before validation and after submission.
+- `useConditionalForm()` drop-in replacement for `useForm()` prunes hidden field values before validation.
-  - This lets you track hidden field values (`shouldUnregister = false`) for a great UX but not have to worry about hidden fields showing up in `errors` or preventing submission entirely.
+  This way you can track hidden field values with `shouldUnregister = false` for better UX but not have to worry about hidden fields showing up in `errors` or preventing submission entirely.
-- Supports defining a single condition for each item in an array using `#` as a wildcard index
+- `useCondition()` hook returns visibility of passed field(s) and automatically re-renders when dependencies change using `useWatch()`
-- Fully typed with Typescript, get autocompletion & validation based on your Zod schema (or whatever validator you're using)
+- Fully typed with Typescript!
+Get autocompletion & validation based on your Zod schema (or whatever validator you're using)

 ## Getting Started